pdinklag/MinecraftStats/README.md

     * `path` - the path to the Minecraft server installation (*no default*)
     * `worldName` the name of the world on the server that contains the player statistics (`stats` directory with JSON files in it).
 In most cases, this is simply `world` (*default: world*).
   * `customName` - the server name to display on the home page.
 Leave this at `null` to use the MOTD from your `server.properties` (*default: null*)

+A nice commented overview with default values can also be found in `mcstats/config.py`

 ##### Combining Multiple Servers